odioski/RADICO/README.md

 (highly developed) made available within the Fish shell.

       apt install fish
+Just so you know,
 *Fish is Fish.
-Fish is not shellcheck w/Kate.*
+Fish is not Kate w/shellcheck.*

 As a reminder, if ever unsure about any of this or any other library you're about to add on/download/install, you really should query the $(new_lib) via info and cross-check.